vakhil03/vakhil03/README.md

-### 👋🏾 Hi There
+### 👋🏾 Hi There!

 My name is Akhil.
 I'm a Sophomore at UC Berkeley passionate about working with the latest technologies and harnessing the power of data to change the world.

-I am currently pursuing a degree in Data Science & Economics.
+I am currently pursuing a degree in Data Science & Economics with an expected graduation date in May of 2025.

 Originally from Kerala, India, I was born in Finland and lived in Singapore for 10 years before moving to the United States for my undergraduate studies.
 I am especially involved in social impact entrepreneurship, data consulting, and innovation.
+I am a United Nations Awardee, National BNY Mellon Fellow, Gold-Tier Innovation Fellow, and serve on the National Student Advisory board for Enactus, a global social impact entrepreneurship movement.
+I have previously interned with a global startup accelerator and been a data consultant for a fintech startup based out of San Francisco.
+I'm constantly looking for the next big challenge!

 <p align="center">
 <h3 align="center">Languages I've Worked With:</h3>